Arkadiy1983/DiInSo/README.md

  (see an example of the ZondRes2D file in the examples folder - "examples", file - "zond2d_exm.z2d");
 * Fixed some other minor bugs.

+23 June 2023:
+* Added the ability to solve monitoring problems (time inversion) (see updated documentation for details);
+* Now in 2D inversion files with coordinates <X> <Z>
+ you can include a set of points that define only topography (by analogy with such a possibility in the Res2DInv and ZondRes2D programs).
+ Read the documentation for details and example "test_topo.bert" in the examples folder - "examples".
+* Added the output of sensitivity files with binding to the nodes of the modeling area for their further processing in the programs Surfer and Voxler;
+* Fixed a bug when working with data that uses a very small step between the electrodes (laboratory studies in baths);
+* Fixed some other minor bugs.